rashidalnaemi/swaytreeviewer/README.md

 ## Requirements

 *   Python 3
-*   GTK 3 (usually installed by default on most Linux distributions)
+*   GTK 3
 *   Sway Window Manager

+All three are typically installed by default if you're using Sway.

 ## Installation